HGH: The Ultimate Guide (for Men & Women)

 There is a lack of long-term studies performed on HGH; however, we have anecdotal evidence of HGH causing the following:

 - Numbness in feet and hands

-Left ventricle hypertrophy can occur when administering exogenous HGH (4), increasing the risk of heart disease.
+Like anabolic steroids, we have found that left ventricle hypertrophy can occur from HGH use (4), increasing the risk of heart disease.

-However, there is evidence of HGH having cardiovascular benefits when used in a medical setting, treating patients deficient in endogenous growth hormone (5); thus having a paradoxical effect and causing cardiac atrophy.
+However, we have also seen HGH having cardiovascular benefits when used in the treatment of patients deficient in endogenous growth hormone (5), having a paradoxical effect and causing cardiac atrophy.

 HGH has diabetogenic effects related to its metabolism of carbohydrates, causing blood sugar levels to rise and thus increasing the risk of type II diabetes.

-There is not enough data to unequivocally state that HGH causes cancer, however Dr. Thomas O’Connor has anecdotal evidence to suggest a possible link between HGH-use and the development of various cancers.
+We do not have enough data to unequivocally state that HGH causes cancer; however, Dr. Thomas O’Connor has anecdotal evidence to suggest a possible link between HGH use and the development of various cancers.

-Dr Thomas O’Connor has seen the following cancers transpire in his patients, utilizing growth hormone:
+Dr. Thomas O’Connor has seen the following cancers transpire in patients utilizing growth hormone:

 - Esophageal cancers

 - Brain cancers